-The following table lists the numbers assigned to (\\\) in the above error messages.
+The following table lists the numbers assigned to () in the above error messages.
 Error Nos.
 "001" and "002" are displayed at power-on, and Error Nos.
 "003" and "004" are displayed when an error occurs during the script processing.

 No. Description Type Script The total number of Global D-Scripts exceeds the limit.
 001 The maximum number of Global D-Scripts is 32.
 Note Global D-Script that functions are included in the counts.
-002 The total of all devices in the Global D-Script exceeds Global D-Script 002 the limit of 255 devices.
+002 The total of all devices in the Global D-Script exceeds Clobal D Script 002 the limit of 255 devices.
 Global D-Script 003 Either the function being called does not exist, or that D-Script 003 function has caused an error.
-Global D-Script 004 Function cannot be nested more than 10 levels.
-D-Script Global D-Script
+Global D-Script 004 Function connect he needed more than 10 levels D-Script Function cannot be nested more than 10 levels.
+Global D-Script